CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

     * When a Supply-chain Role consumes an SBOM, we call them an [SBOM Consumer](glossary#sbom-consumer--role-)

-## SBOM Roles
+## SBOM (Metadata) Roles and Operations

-Let's distinguish between roles that are focused on the SBOM documents themselves, from roles that are involved in a supply-chain activity.
+Let's distinguish between roles that are focused on metadata operations from roles that are involved in a supply-chain activity.
+We're assuming that metadata is stored in SBOMs.
 For further reading, please see CISA's "SBOM Sharing Roles and Considerations" recommendations ([CISA-2024](#references)).
 In this document, we distinguish between SBOM Authors that are _Authoritative_ sources for one or more fields, from _Non-authoritative_ SBOM Authors, SBOM Distributors and SBOM Consumers.
 We color-code these roles to help show what the expected SBOM activities any Supply-chain Role may perform.